Kentico/xperience-algolia/README.md

 ### Source attribute

-This attribute can be used to alter the page field that the field value is retrieved from.
-This can be useful in indexes which include multiple page types, but the different page type fields should be stored in the same Algolia index field.
-For example, your index should contain a "thumbnail" field containing the URL to an image, but the image for each page type is stored in different page fields.
+This attribute can be used to alter the page field that the attribute value is retrieved from.
+This can be useful in indexes which include multiple page types, but the different page type fields should be stored in the same Algolia attribute.
+For example, your index should contain a "Thumbnail" attribute containing the URL to an image, but the image for each page type is stored in different page fields.

 Columns specified in the `SourceAttribute` are parsed in the order they appear, until a non-empty string and non-null value is found, which is then indexed.
 We recommend referencing standard page fields and custom page type fields using `nameof()` to avoid typos.